 On December 22, 2011, Cynapsus completed the acquisition of Adagio.
-Immediately following the acquisition, 2,406,162 common shares of the Company issued to Adagio shareholders were subject to escrow.
-On March 9, 2012, following the close of the Series E5 debentures, the Company released from escrow 193,838 common shares to Adagio shareholders.
-As at December 31, 2012, a total of 2,212,324 (2011 - 2,406,162) common shares remain in escrow.
-All released common shares are subject to a 4-month hold period.

-Subsequent to December 31, 2012, the Company completed two closings of a short form prospectus offering for gross proceeds \$7,317,160 (See Note 19, Subsequent Events).
-As a result, all the common shares held under the corporate escrow have been released, with only 50% of the shares under the executive escrow agreement still in escrow.
-A total of 699,530 shares are still under executive escrow.
+Immediately following the acquisition, 2,406,162 common shares of the Company issued to Adagio shareholders were subject to corporate and/or executive escrow.
+In March 2013, the Company completed two closings of a short form prospectus offering for gross proceeds of \$7,317,160.
+As a result, all the common shares held under the corporate escrow were released, with 699,530 shares remaining under the executive escrow agreement.